DobbiKov/translate-dir-lib/README.md

 # Translate directory library

-A library to manage the translation text writing projects (e.g: LaTeX, Markdown, Jupyter, MyST, Typst).
+A library and a CLI to manage the translation text writing projects (e.g: LaTeX, Markdown, Jupyter, MyST, Typst).
 The library is aimed to simplify and automate the translation process and compiling of the translated version of the documents.